jasonthekim/SimplificationOfISS/README.md

 /countries/<country>/regions/<region>/cities/<city>    (GET) lists all data for a specific city
 ```
 3. Notably, it is important that the user begins the command with: `curl localhost:5014` before typing the route.
-4. It is also important to note that the user must acquire the data - through the `/reset` route - before interacting with the routes for specific information.
+4. It is also important to note that the user must acquire the data - through the command: `curl localhost:5014/reset -X POST` - before interacting with the routes for specific information.

 ## Interpreting the Results:
 Sample Input: